Preventing and limiting damage from ice dams

 What is an ice dam?

-An ice dam is a blockage formed from melting snow that freezes along the roof edges and gutters.
-As ice builds, it can trap water that eventually will seep through the seams of your roof shingles.
+An ice dam is a blockage formed from melting snow that freezes along roof edges and gutters.
+As ice builds, it can trap water that eventually will seep through the seams of the shingles.
 This can cause significant damage to your walls, insulation, ceiling, and other areas.

 How do ice dams form?

 Ice dams are formed by uneven melting on the roof.
 The melting can be caused by the sun, uneven heating on the roof due to an interior heat source, or a combination of both.
-The uneven temperatures on the top surface of the roof cause the water to flow down to a lower elevation that is colder and potentially freeze.
+The uneven temperatures on the top surface of the roof cause the water to flow down to a lower elevation that is colder, and it freezes.
 If conditions are right, the process continues, which causes the ice formation to grow.
 It may even become large enough to stop water from flowing off a roof.

 Break the ice

-Don't allow icicles to hang from the roofline or gutters.
-Carefully break them off and keep the icicles away from the foundation of your home.
+Don’t allow icicles to hang from the roofline or gutters.
+Carefully break them off and keep the icicles away from the foundation of your building.